Firefighters overtaken by flames in California mountains

 “It’s where training meets the moment, but it always takes the courage, the conviction and the grit of real people doing real work,” said Newsom, who called the fires historic.

-California has already set a record with nearly 2.3 million acres (930,800 hectares) burned this year, and the worst part of the wildfire season is just beginning.
+California has already set a record with nearly 2.3 million acres burned this year, and the worst part of the wildfire season is just beginning.

 The previous acreage record was set just two years ago and included the deadliest wildfire in state history, which was started by power lines and swept through the community of Paradise, Calif., killing 85 people.